milakov/nnForge/examples/gtsrb/README.md

 Input data
 ----------

-Download _Images and annotations_ both for _official GTSRB training set_ and _official GTSRB test set_, and also _Extended annotations including class ids_ for the latter from [Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset#Downloads).
+Download _Images and annotations_ both for _official GTSRB training set_ and _official GTSRB test set_, and also _Extended annotations including class ids_ for the official GTSRB test set (this one is important!) from [Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset#Downloads).

 Extract input files from archives and store them in the gtsrb input directory in the following way: